13 Balloon Centerpiece Ideas That Actually Work for Weddings

 These balloon clusters look like they have fairy lights inside of them.
 They emit a beautiful purple glow that makes your tables feel magical.

-It’s like something out of a fantasy story…but way easier to achieve.
+It’s like something out of a fantasy story but way easier to achieve.
 And I love that the color purple is fancy enough for weddings but won’t overpower the room.
+These little purple orbs are gorgeous when the sun goes down.
+They kind of mimic purple night lights floating above each table.
+So dreamy.

 Another bonus?
 They’re also a lot less expensive than bouquets full of flowers.
 You can even set up these balloon centerpieces a day before the wedding and they won’t die on you like flowers.
+Very “dancing under lights” energy like a scene straight out of La La Land.

 Metallic and Pink Balloon Trees